-Step 7-Mount Offset Bearing
+Step 6-Mount Offset Bearing

 For those installations requiring an offset bearing, mount the offset bearing and its supporting base on the structure in the position shown on the installation drawing.
 Check operating crank for proper length radius and angle, and stop crank for correct position.
+See Fig. 5 & 6.

-If the offset bearing has an adjustable crank, it is sometime necessary to add 1⁄2" to 1⁄2" to the trial radius given on the control drawing to get required travel to switch blades.
+If the offset bearing has an adjustable crank, it is sometime necessary to add 1/4" to 1/2" to the trial radius given on the control drawing to get required travel of switch blades.
 This additional length allows for lost motion and clearances in pin holes and will also provide a definite audible sound accompanied by a reasonable amount of deflection in the structural members when the crank crosses the dead canter position.
 This serves as a signal to the operator that the switch is either fully open or closed.